OctopusDeploy/blog/blog/2022-07/using-ecs-deployment-step/index.md

 ![Octopus dashboard showing process editor and Deploy Amazon ECS Service step](octopus-deploy-amazon-ecs-service.png)

 :::hint
 In the script version, the `Register-ECSTaskDefinition` cmdlet takes a parameter `-Cpu 512`.
-This value equates to `0.5 vCpu` in the new step, See the [AWS documentation for more information](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task-cpu-memory-error.html).
+This value equates to `0.5 vCpu` in the new step.
+See the [AWS documentation for more information](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task-cpu-memory-error.html).
 :::

 After you add the step, fill in the form fields with the same information from the script.
 Anything not listed can be left blank or use default values.